 Built hundreds of website and helped countless schools realise their potential online.
 Ian should be called upon for straight-talking advice and to make a difference to the way you present your school through every outlet.

-Here's the rub: "The content of the curriculum your school follows in each academic year for every subject."
+The DfE requirements state that schools should publish "The content of the curriculum your school follows in each academic year for every subject."
 It's a short sentence that creates a vast amount of work.
 If you break the work down into subject areas, provide subject / year group leaders with a structure of what is required, the information will be formatted in a way that is suitable to go online.
-If you're looking for expert advice on how to display your curriculum information you can read our article here: Curriculum Information on your school website.

-Explain why yours is a good school for children with additional needs.
+Having read so many SEN reports here are some good examples that I have seen.
+The use of lighting and colour schemes in school buildings for the visually impaired.
+Providing a loop system for children with hearing aids.
+Using adjustable tables/chairs for children with physical needs and providing iPads on a 1:1 basis.
+Within your SEN page, you will want to explain why yours is a good school for children with additional needs.
 Include details of experience and offer the opportunity for parents to visit.
 Include your policies on this page so all the relevant content is together in one place.

+The starting point is to get an accurate picture of how compliant your website really is.
+The best (and only) way to do this quickly is using the School Website Compliance Software.
 Complete the School Website Compliance Software, noting any issues within your site.
 You'll be provided with a detailed report with action points and expert recommendations.
 Our commitment is to keep the requirements up to date and notify you of any changes.
 Sign up below ...

 if you enjoyed this article, get email updates (it’s free).